AndreasLrx/ecstasy/CONTRIBUTING.md

 - Your branch name should be formatted as `fix/<ISSUENUMBER>-<TITLE>` for bug fixes or `feature/<ISSUENUMBER>-<TITLE>` for features, example: `fix/4221-infinite-loop`.

+#### **Rebase or Merge strategy ?**

+- Use the rebase strategy instead of the merge.

+- PR with merge commits will not be validated.

+- The project began using the merge commit, which explains the presence of old merge commits.

 #### **Do you want to fix an issue?**

 - Create a branch